Treshnish & Haunn Cottages Covid statement

 - If a guest should have symptoms of Covid-19 whilst staying here, current legislation is that they must travel home immediately.
 However at the moment Calmac will not carry passengers with Covid-19.
-We hope the powers that be will change this so that Lochaline – Fishnish ferry can be used, as passengers can stay in their vehicle.
-But if not, this could mean you would have to stay on in our cottage.
-If this is the case, we will have to charge for the additional time in the cottage, at the full weekly price and also 72 hours after your departure.
+Guests must contact the NHS for advice on 111.
+We will have to charge for any additional time in the cottage, at the full weekly price and also 72 hours after your departure.

 - Should guests staying in the cottage before your booking show symptoms of Covid-19 your booking may be cancelled, at short notice.
 Obviously we hope not to have to resort to this, but it is a possibility.